aras-p/test_math_vec_debug_perf/readme.md

 ## Results

 All of this on a PC with Ryzen 5950X CPU, Windows 10 and Linux via WSL.
+Times in milliseconds, lower is better.

 ### "Debug" build